aleleio/aleleio-api/ROADMAP.md

 # The Road Ahead

 ### 0.7 Document and Deploy
-- [x] 0.7.0 Import & export with fix game ids
+- [x] 0.7.0 Import & export with persistent game ids
 - [ ] 0.7.1 Github Interaction
   - [ ] about page shows last commit datetime, links to gh repo
   - [ ] check for/set .latest_sha when TB repo is updated on Github (how?)